PAYONE-GmbH/PCP-ServerSDK-ruby/README.md

 ![PyPI - Version](https://img.shields.io/gem/v/pcp-server-ruby-sdk)
 ![PyPI - Downloads](https://img.shields.io/gem/dv/pcp-server-ruby-sdk/1.1.0)

 Welcome to the Ruby SDK for the PAYONE Commerce Platform (api-version 1.28.0)!
 This repository contains a powerful, easy-to-use software development kit (SDK) designed to simplify the integration of online payment processing into your applications.

+## Requirements

+This SDK requires Ruby 3.2 or later.

 ## Table of Contents